-- Contact your legislators: Your legislators can influence policy decisions.
-Find your federal legislators here and your state legislators here and reach out to share your story. - Join us: Advocacy efforts are more effective when individuals band together.
-Join The Arc of Massachusetts' Action Center to learn about upcoming advocacy opportunities. - We are here to help: The Arc of Massachusetts can play a key role in helping families navigate changes in policies and regulations, by providing resources, guidance, and support for families of individuals with disabilities.
+- Contact your legislators: The state will be forced to make difficult choices about eligibility, funding for programs, and other services due to these federal cuts.
+We are working closely with the Governor's administration and the state legislature to do all that we can to bolster our service system.
+Please reach out to the Governor and your legislators to share your story, your concerns, and why these programs are important to you. - Join us: Advocacy efforts are more effective when individuals band together.
+Join The Arc of Massachusetts' Action Center to learn about upcoming advocacy opportunities. - We are here to help: The Arc of Massachusetts can play a key role in helping families navigate these changes by providing resources, guidance, and support for families of individuals with disabilities.